 Finding your niche market is like discovering rocket fuel.
-Once you’ve identified your target niche market, you can tap into your customers’ goals, desires and problems.
-You can use these goals, desires and problems to create powerful, compelling and selling marketing messages.
+By identifying your target niche market, you can focus upon your customers’ goals, desires and problems.
+When you know your target audience’s goals, desires and problems, can you create powerful, compelling and selling marketing messages.
+As an added bonus, you can also use niche market products to increase sales and profits.

 Knowledge professionals – i.e. accountants, attorneys, doctors, chiropractors, consultants, coaches and therapist – are making what Neil Rackham calls Major Sales.
 Many effective Minor Sale Marketing Tactics are worthless when used to promote a business making Major Sales.